Nitjsefnie/Stratz-Scraper/README.md

 ### Running the client

-1. Install the client dependencies:
+1. Install the client dependencies (Selenium is included so the worker can mirror your installed browser headers):

    ```bash
    python -m pip install -r requirements-client.txt